-Wisdom tooth extraction surgery is a common and often necessary practice to protect the teeth and bone from damage.
-In this article, we will learn about the indications and details of the wisdom tooth extraction process in Turkey.
+Wisdom tooth extraction is a common and often necessary practice to protect teeth and bone from damage.
+In the article, we will learn about the indications and details of the wisdom tooth extraction process in Turkey.

 Wisdom molars (or third molars) are among the most common surgical procedures performed by a dental surgeon.
 Wisdom molars grow in the back of the gums and are the last teeth to erupt, and most people have 4 wisdom molars, 1 in each corner.

 Wisdom teeth usually appear through the gums in the late teens or early twenties, usually the 28 teeth have already taken their place in the jaw and sometimes there is not enough space in the mouth for wisdom teeth to grow properly, so wisdom teeth erupt at the wrong angle or erupt only partially, We call wisdom teeth in these cases impacted molars or buried wisdom teeth.

 When does wisdom tooth extraction become necessary?